Sachin: A Billion Dreams: Plot

-The film follow two main plots- The first shows Sachin's childhood to his career until 1999.
-The second focuses on his transformation as the 'God of Cricket' until his first world cup win.
-The film is mainly narrated by Sachin with some narration of Harsha Bhogle and Boria Majumdar.
-The film follows a scene-wise narration of different celebrities including fellow cricketers and actors.
-Most of the scenes in the film are depicted through video recordings of Sachin's personal life, interviews and cricket matches.
+The film follows two main plots.
+The first shows Sachin's, the cricket legend's, childhood to his career until 1999.
+The second focuses on his transformation as the 'God of Cricket' until his first World Cup win.
+The film is mainly narrated by Sachin, with some narration by Harsha Bhogle and Boria Majumdar.
+The film follows a scene-wise narration of different celebrities, including fellow cricketers and actors.
+Most of the scenes in the film are depicted through video recordings of Sachin's personal life, interviews, and cricket matches.

-Before the film, clips are shown of birth of Sachin's daughter Sara.
+Before the film, clips are shown of the birth of Sachin's daughter Sara.
 The film begins with Sachin tricking his friend to fall in a bore.
-Sachin narrates about his early childhood that he developed an interest in Cricket after India's 1983 triumph.
-He used to learn cricket from his coach R. Achrekar.
+Sachin narrates about his early childhood and how he developed an interest in cricket after India's 1983 triumph.
+He used to learn cricket from his coach, R. Achrekar.
 Due to accommodations, he shifted to his aunt's house close to the park.
 Sachin rose to fame after he made a 664-run partnership with Vinod Kambli.
 He grew up practicing cricket daily until he was signed by Yorkshire.

-There is a narration of Indo-Pak rivalry after which Sachin makes his international debut against Pakistan where he performed well.
-He was picked in the squad for the 1992 Cricket World Cup where India didn't have a great run.
+There is a narration of Indo-Pak rivalry after which Sachin makes his international debut against Pakistan, where he performed well.
+He was picked in the squad for the 1992 Cricket World Cup, where India didn't have a great run.
 Later on, Sachin started rising up the charts.

 The scene cuts back to Sachin and his wife Anjali walking in a park.
-Sachin tells about how he met her and later on they married.
-The film follows Sachin developing glory towards the start of 1996 World Cup.
+Sachin tells about how he met her, and later on they married.
+The film follows Sachin developing glory towards the start of the 1996 World Cup.
 During its semifinal, India was eliminated despite Sachin's best performance.

-Unfortunately Sachin's father died in 1999 before the start of 1999 World Cup.
-He played in depression though he performed well despite India not reaching the finals.
+Unfortunately, Sachin's father died in 1999, before the start of the 1999 World Cup.
+He played in depression, though he performed well despite India not reaching the finals.
 He was praised for his courage and brilliance.
 Following that, the film shows in detail the darkest phase of Indian cricket.
 After that, BCCI devised a new team with new players.
 Tendulkar was made captain two times, having resigned both after facing pressure.
 He improved his performance by every match.
 After that, Sachin went on to become the poster boy of the country.
 He started featuring in most of the TV ads.
 Mark Mascarenhas also became Sachin's agent.
 Sachin transformed as the biggest celebrity in India at that time.